prasantadh/fyp-workshop/README.md

 Please have a descriptive git commit as well as provide an overview of individual component inside associated `README.md`.
 It is expected that the students will study the code and the git history before attending the workshop.

+## A Note on Security

+Feel free to poke around as much as you would like.
+Anyone who finds and reports a bug will be added to the repo's "Gratitude List" as a contributor.

+Please note that availability is not one of the security goals for this repo.
+Bugs that crash the server will not be considered relevant.
+Only bugs that either leak or corrupt the database will be considered valid.